 Don’t forget Banks Peninsula if you have a little more time as there is a plethora of options for people that are comfortable walking on tracks that are more rough and steep than those around the Christchurch city.

 The Department of Conservation have a great pdf brochure of Banks Peninsula conservation walks.
+You may also find the Banks Peninsula Walks website handy for coastal walk options.

 If travelling from Christchurch these walks are slightly longer so you do need to allow enough time for the travel as well as the hiking.